lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 At the very least, you will have to adapt the following configuration settings:

  * `rvm_ruby_string`: The version of Ruby to use on the target server for running this copy of leihs.
+1.9.3 is fine for leihs 3.0.
  * `application`: The application name.
 Mostly for your reference, unless you want to use this variable later on in the configuration.
  * `db_config`: The location on the target server of the `database.yml` file, containing database credentials for this instance of leihs.
 We recommend putting this in the base directory of the user you want to run this instance of leihs as, e.g. in /home/leihs-test/database.yml.
  * `app_config`: The location of the `application.rb` file on the target server.
 This file is needed to define a few constants and global settings that cannot be set from inside the database.